telerik/fiddler-jam-docs/extension/link-options.md

 ## Anyone with link and password

 This option provides the option to protect your recorded log with your password.
-The content is encrypted with AES-CTR, and only portal users granted with the password will be able to open the password-protected log.
+The content is encrypted with AES-CTR, and only portal users with **appropriate access rights** and **access to the user-defined password** will be able to open the log.

 >tip The password needs to be at least eight characters long and contain at least one lowercase letter, one uppercase letter, and one number!